 There are all sorts of confusing bits of information to understand about sunblock such the difference between UVA and UVB rays.

 A good way to think about UV is this: with UVA, the A stands for aging.
-That's the radiation that damages your skin, making it look older and tired.
+That's the radiation that damages your skin, making it look older.
 With UVB think of the B as standing for "Bad" as this is the radiation that can cause cancer.
-To protect against both, use a broad spectrum sunscreen.
+You don’t want either so to protect against both by using a broad-spectrum sunscreen.

 Make sure your sunblock works!

 You need to make sure you have a sunblock that's scientifically tested and certified to work.
-That certification should be on the packaging.
+That certification will be on the packaging.

-Have a great summer, stay safe and use sunblock, your future self will thank-you.
+Have a great spring and summer, stay safe and use sunblock, your future self will thank-you.